 Those all blank rows would result in no stitches being knit, essentially a 2 row “free” carriage pass, and are removed.
 The repeat is now also capable of being knit twice as wide if desired, adding the hand technique on tuck folds

 The carriage needs to be on the opposite side of increases in the number of stitches worked.
-Here the first preselection row should be from left to right, with carriage traveling to and from right for the subsequent pairs of rows.
+Here the first preselection row should be from left to right, with carriage traveling to and from the right for the subsequent pairs of rows.

 More variations: the slip stitch configuration below is changed to the same EON selection for 2 rows.
 The same could be done for the tuck fold.
-For this repeat, the first preselection row should be from right to left, making that the side the knit carriage returns to after each pair of rows knit.
+For this repeat, the first preselection row should be from right to the left, making that the side the knit carriage returns to after each pair of rows knit.
 The sample was knit in a too thin acrylic.
 Both eyelets and their “wraps are visible, as well as the direction of folds.

-Seaming should be planned on the inner fold of the fabric, depending on whether the purl or knit side is used as the “public” side, the least visible join being one that is grafted ie with kitchener stitch.
+Seaming should be planned on the inner fold of the fabric, depending on whether the purl or knit side is used as the “public” side, the least visible join being one that is grafted ie with Kitchener stitch.

 The same principles may be applied to punchcard knitting but because the repeat size is 24 stitches the resulting fabric is one suitable for portions of garments/ accessories, in details such as ruffles and edgings.
 Punched holes would match the black squares in the color reversed repeats.
-“Air” knitting helps determine exact needle location required , and to decide which side the first row must be selected prior to actual knitting.
+“Air” knitting helps determine the exact needle location required, and to decide which side the first row must be selected prior to actual knitting.
 The image below shows the start of only one possible partial repeat based on the last one above